Percy Nation Memorial

 Extent of List Entry

-Extent includes part of the land described as Lot 1 DP 71514 (CT WN39D/463; NZ Gazette 1999 p.849), Wellington Land District, and the structure known as Percy Nation Memorial thereon.
+Extent includes part of the land described as Lot 1 DP 71514 (RT WN39D/463; NZ Gazette 1999 p.849), Wellington Land District, and the structure known as Percy Nation Memorial thereon.

 Horizons (Manawatu-Wanganui) Region